teddydoors/q2a-question-list-details/README.md

 2. Display the first iframe video if any
 3. Display the first graphic image if any
 4. In case there are both videos and images, only the first video is displayed.
-5. May colide with other plugins or theme customizations that also override q_item_content function, or similar activities.
+5. May collide with other plugins or theme customizations that also override q_item_content function, or output similar activities.